 According to the study, the threat of retaliation seems to be somewhat mitigated the more serious the wrongdoing in question.
 This means that if people are afraid, they are not likely to report small instances of misconduct.
 The problem is that these small issues can always turn into big ones.
 This is why early risk management through implementation of a robust whistleblowing system pays off.

 Rationalisation can play a crucial role in this process.
 It persuades observers of wrongdoing to be aware of retaliation and regulates the connection between the seriousness of the transgression and the intention to blow the whistle.
-Khan et al. (2022) explain that rationalisation can minimise the perceived effect of threats to the whistleblower.
+Khan et al. (2022) explain that rationalisation can minimise the perceived effect of threats to whistleblowing.
 This can take the form of support from colleagues, availability of anonymous reporting, or other types of legal protection.

 Moreover, the study explains that through rationalisation the whistleblower can better examine the possible consequences of speaking up and increase the sense that misconduct has indeed occurred (the opposite of wilful blindness where legitimate concerns are ignored).
 This has the effect of increasing the desire to blow the whistle, which then allows the organisation to address the problem area.